eXascaleInfolab/bench-vldb20/Algorithms/README.md

 } // namespace Algorithms
 ```

+If you want to have a functional MeanImpute algorithm, you can replace the comment in the body of `MeanImpute::MeanInpute_Recovery` function with the contents of [this file](https://raw.githubusercontent.com/eXascaleInfolab/bench-vldb20/master/Algorithms/mean_impute_code.txt).

 Now that our imlpementation is ready, we need to call it with the input given by the tester.

 ```bash